Spirit of Liberty Foundation Year in Review

 Foundation’s First Armed Forces Ornament

-On the bright side, the Foundation created and tested our first official Armed Forces Ornament that carries the Official Emblems for each military branch of our Armed Forces.
+The Foundation created and tested our first official Armed Forces Ornament that carries the Official Emblems for each military branch of our Armed Forces.

 As part of the initial launch, these ornaments have been engraved with the names of the living Medal of Honor Recipients.
 Additionally, these ornaments will be presented to them by the Congressional Medal of Honor Foundation.